Railway Express Agency: History

 Express delivery in the early 19th century was almost all by horse, whether by stagecoach or riders on horseback.
 The first parcel express agency in the United States is generally considered to have been started by William F. Harnden (1812–1845), who in 1839 began regular trips between New York City and Boston, Massachusetts, as a courier transporting small parcels, currency and other valuables.
-Another, Wells Fargo & Co, was founded in 1853.
+Another company, Wells Fargo & Co, was founded in 1853.
 Other early express companies included Southern Express Company, Adams Express Company; and Butterfield Overland Mail.